 Written by Toan Ho — Tittac editorial team.

-Who this guide is for: Home users who hear system hiss or background noise and want to understand whether it is normal, harmless, or worth addressing.
+Who this guide is for: Home karaoke users who hear hiss or background noise and want to understand whether it is normal, harmless, or worth paying attention to.

-How this guide was prepared: This guide was prepared by focusing on how system quietness is perceived in real rooms during idle moments, quiet intros, and normal home listening.
+How this guide was prepared: This guide was written by focusing on how system quietness is heard in real home rooms during idle moments, quiet intros, microphone use, and normal family karaoke sessions.

 Quick Answer

-In karaoke, noise floor means the low-level background noise that is present even when no song or voice is actively demanding much from the system.
-In plain English, it describes how quiet the setup is underneath everything else.
-A lower noise floor usually feels cleaner and calmer, especially during quiet moments.
-A higher noise floor can show up as hiss, faint background noise, or a sense that the system is never fully at rest.
-In home karaoke, this matters because living rooms and family rooms often make small noises easier to notice.
-Noise floor does not mean the system is broken, but it does affect how refined and quiet the setup feels.
+Noise floor is the low-level background noise a karaoke system carries even when no music or voice is strongly active.
+In plain English, it describes how quiet the setup feels underneath everything else.
+A lower noise floor usually feels cleaner, calmer, and more refined during pauses and quiet song sections.
+A higher noise floor may sound like hiss, faint air, or a subtle background layer that never fully goes away.
+Noise floor does not automatically mean the system is broken, but it does affect how clean and quiet the system feels at home.

 Table of Contents